 An EOR is responsible for recruiting, hiring, training, supervising and terminating employees, as necessary.
 The EOR will establish work schedules and tasks and provide relevant training.
 The EOR will keep track of SDCB budget amounts spent on paying employees and for approved services and related goods.
 EORs authorize the payment of timesheets and invoices by the Financial Management Agency (FMA).
-An EOR cannot be paid for any services utilized by the

-SDCB member for whom he or she is the EOR and the EOR cannot be paid for performing the EOR functions.
+In accordance with the state's timeline for implementation of EVV to ensure compliance with the 21st Century Cures Act, -EORs must use the FMA electronic timesheet system, unless granted and exception by the MCO.
+EORs must also ensure that their self-directed personal care provider(s) uses the State approved electronic visit verification (EVV) system as required.
+An EOR cannot be paid for any services utilized by the SDCB member for whom he or she is the EOR and the EOR cannot be paid for performing the EOR functions.
+An individual EOR-may serve as an EOR for more than one SDCB memberean be assigned to more than one SDCB member at a time.